synxty/idea/brainstorm/univium.md

-# Synxty League
+# Synxty

-Welcome to the **Synxty League**!
+Welcome to the **Synxty**!
 Immerse yourself in a world where unity and competition converge in thrilling contests of strategy, teamwork, and skill.
 Explore the vibrant regions, diverse cultures, and innovative communities that define the planet **Univium**, home to the **Synxty** region where the league takes place.
 Whether you’re here to delve into the rich history of this world, discover its unique landscapes, or join in the excitement of the games, there’s something for everyone.
 Let the adventure begin!

 ## Lore